rmlibre/tiny_gnupg/README.rst

     # Then Alice can simply receive the encrypted message and decrypt it ->
     decrypted_msg = gpg.decrypt(encrypted_message)

-On most systems, because of a bug in GnuPG_, email verification will be necessary for others to import the keys this package creates from the keyserver.
-Unless the fingerprint of the key is queried, since all other uid information is stripped until the email address is verified.
-We will replace the gpg2 executable as soon as a patch becomes available.
+On most systems, because of a bug in GnuPG_, email verification of uploaded keys will be necessary for others to import them from the keyserver.
+That's because GnuPG will throw an error immediately upon trying to import keys with their uid information stripped off.
+We will replace the gpg2 executable as soon as a patch becomes available upstream.
 If the gpg2 executable doesn't work on your system, replace it with a copy of the executable found on your system.
 The executable can be found at package_path/gpghome/gpg2.
 This path is also available from a class instance under the instance.executable attribute.

 .. _GnuPG: https://dev.gnupg.org/T4393